Aryanpatekar/CodeTech-Program/README.md

-# SoftcodeProgram
+# CodeTech Java Program
-This are some solved tasks that are provided by softcode.
+This are some solved tasks that are provided by CodeTech.